Assignments

 - 1x 8-LED NeoPixel stick

-- 1x Anti-static bag, large enough to put in assembled BBG + Zen + mounting plate.
-Zen cape is likely already in this bag.
+- 1x Anti-static bag, large enough to put in assembled BYAI + Zen Hat + mounting plate.

 - Plastic box to put everything in.